bioidiap/bob.db.caspeal/doc/guide.rst

 The Database Interface
 ----------------------

-The :py:class:`bob.db.caspeal.Database` complies with the standard biometric verification database as described in :ref:`commons`, implementing the interface :py:class:`bob.db.verification.utils.SQLiteDatabase`.
+The :py:class:`bob.db.caspeal.Database` complies with the standard biometric verification database as described in :ref:`commons`, implementing the interface :py:class:`bob.db.base.SQLiteDatabase`.

 .. todo::
    Explain the particularities of the :py:class:`bob.db.caspeal.Database` database.